Guest lineups for the Sunday news shows

 ---

-CNN's "State of the Union" — Vice President Joe Biden; Sen. Ben Cardin, D-Md.; Rep. Marsha Blackburn, R-Tenn.
+CNN's "State of the Union" — Attorney General Loretta Lynch; Sen. John McCain, R-Ariz.

 Comments